DETAILED ACTION

 In a similar field of endeavor involving determining optimum network parameters based on vehicle state information, Sheriff discloses:

-It would have been obvious to one of ordinary skill in the before the effective filing date of the claimed invention to modify Pfadler in view of Sheriff in order to determine parameters based on vehicle acceleration data in the system of Pfadler.
+It would have been obvious to one of ordinary skill in the before the effective filing date of the claimed invention to modify Pfadler in view of Sheriff in order to determine optimal physical parameters based on vehicle acceleration data in the system of Pfadler.

 One of ordinary skill in the art would have been motivated to combine Pfadler with Sheriff as doing so would provide additional environmental information useful for predicting vehicle travel position and network interference.

-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Pfadler-Sheriff in view of Campbell in order to obtain recent yaw rate data of the vehicle in the system of Pfadler-Sheriff.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Pfadler-Sheriff in view of Noda in order to obtain recent yaw rate data and determine a vehicle position based on the recent yaw rate data in the system of Pfadler-Sheriff.

-With regard to Claim 2, Pfadler-Sheriff-Campbell teaches:
+With regard to Claim 2, Pfadler-Sheriff-Noda teaches:

 The system of claim 1, wherein the operations further comprise obtaining packet error rate data; (bit-to error ratio (BER) is evaluated against a threshold [Pfadler: 0081; Fig. 3]).

-With regard to Claim 3, Pfadler-Sheriff-Campbell teaches:
+With regard to Claim 3, Pfadler-Sheriff-Noda teaches:

 The system of claim 2, wherein determining the optimal PHY parameters is based at least partially on the packet error rate data; (if BER is above the threshold indicating too many errors, a more robust MCS is selected, wherein if BER is below the threshold indicating more errors affordable, a higher spectral efficiency MCS is selected [Pfadler: 0081; Fig. 3]).

-With regard to Claim 6, Pfadler-Sheriff-Campbell teaches:
+With regard to Claim 6, Pfadler-Sheriff-Noda teaches:

-The system of claim 1, wherein the recent mobility pattern data includes data obtained from at least a second vehicle separate from the vehicle; (receive telemetry data from a plurality of autonomous vehicles indicative of radio signal quality metrics experienced by the vehicles at a particular location over time, wherein the telemetry data may comprise a packet error rate (PER), a received signal strength indicator (RSSI), or a signal to noise ratio (SNR) taken by one of the vehicles at a particular location and may further include state information regarding the vehicle itself, such as its location, velocity, acceleration, or the like, and utilizing the telemetry data to compute optimum network parameters [Sheriff: 0084-87; 0052-61; Fig. 8]).
+The system of claim 1, wherein the recent mobility pattern data includes data obtained from at least a second vehicle separate from the vehicle; (receive telemetry data from a plurality of autonomous vehicles indicative of radio signal quality metrics experienced by each of the vehicles at a particular location over time, wherein the telemetry data may comprise a packet error rate (PER), a received signal strength indicator (RSSI), or a signal to noise ratio (SNR) taken by one of the vehicles at a particular location and may further include state information regarding the vehicle itself, such as its location, velocity, acceleration, or the like, and utilizing the telemetry data to compute optimum network parameters [Sheriff: 0084-87; 0052-61; Fig. 8]).

-With regard to Claim 7, Pfadler-Sheriff-Campbell teaches:
+With regard to Claim 7, Pfadler-Sheriff-Noda teaches:

 With regard to Claims 8-10, 13-14, & 16, they appear substantially similar to the limitations recited by claims 1-3 & 6-7 and consequently do not appear to teach or further define over the citations provided for said claims.
 Accordingly, claims 8-10, 13-14, & 16 are rejected for the same reasons as set forth in claims 1-3 & 6-7.

 Claims 4-5 & 11-12 are rejected under 35 U.S.C.
-103 as being unpatentable over Pfadler et al. (US 2023/0345265 A1) in view of Sheriff et al. (US 2021/0127309 A1) in view of Campbell (US 2019/0339383 A1) as applied to Claims 1, 3, 8, & 11 above, and further in view of Ren et al. (US 2013/0028307 A1).
+103 as being unpatentable over Pfadler et al. (US 2023/0345265 A1) in view of Sheriff et al. (US 2021/0127309 A1) in view of Noda (JP 2017091029 A) as applied to Claims 1, 3, 8, & 11 above, and further in view of Ren et al. (US 2013/0028307 A1).

-With regard to Claim 4, Pfadler-Sheriff-Campbell teaches:
+With regard to Claim 4, Pfadler-Sheriff-Noda teaches:

 The system of claim 3, wherein determining the optimal PHY parameters includes changing to different PHY parameters if the packet error rate data is below a pre-determined threshold; (if BER is below the threshold indicating more errors affordable, a higher spectral efficiency MCS is selected [Pfadler: 0081; Fig. 3]).